ZyberZo/azurerdpsentinel/README.md

 ## Project Introduction

 Welcome to a comprehensive guide on Azure RDP Failed Login Map Monitoring.
-In this project, our primary focus is working with Windows Event Logs using PowerShell, with a specific emphasis on monitoring failed RDP (Remote Desktop Protocol) login attempts.
+In this project, my primary focus is working with Windows Event Logs using PowerShell, with a specific emphasis on monitoring failed RDP (Remote Desktop Protocol) login attempts.

 ## Creating Your Azure Account